Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Introduction

 The paper is organized as follows.
 Section \ref{sec:state_of_the_art} briefly reviews the 4G LTE AKA mechanism, and analyzes its inadequacy of 5G MEC services.
-In Section \ref{sec:architecture}, we propose a novel distributed authentication architecture in 5G.
+In Section \ref{sec:architecture}, we propose a novel decentralized authentication architecture in 5G.
 A Virtualized AAA system across the central cloud and edge cloud is elaborated in Section \ref{subsec:5gaaa}.
 Section \ref{subsec:tz} formulates a MEC cognitive security system that maintains the availability of the services.
 Section \ref{subsec:sync} presents a context-aware mechanism that enables the local authentication to reduce the backhaul traffic and improve the efficiency of subscriber management.
 Section \ref{sec:model} presents a Markov chain to characterize and forecast the reliability of backhaul connections. {At the end, Section \ref{sec:simulation} demonstrates the effectiveness of our proposed method with numerical simulations, before we} conclude this paper and provide a couple of future challenges in Section \ref{sec:conclusion}.
+For the readers' convenience, Tab.~\ref{tab:acronyms} lists all the abbreviations used in this article in the alphabetical order.